sabershahhoseini/sabersh.ir/content/posts/2024-05-05-contour-httpproxy-basics.en.md

 ### Conditions

-Conditions are rules to tell select specific requests and hand it over to upstream service.
+Conditions are rules that tell Envoy to select specific requests and hand it over to upstream service.
 For example, if query parameter `x` contains `y`, then pass it to upstream service.
 Here's an example:

 ```yaml
 kind: HTTPProxy